metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_restore_v1alpha1_manifest.md

 Optional:

 - `initial_delay_seconds` (Number) Specifies the number of seconds after the container has started before the probe is initiated.
-- `period_seconds` (Number) Specifies how often (in seconds) to perform the probe.The default value is 5 seconds, and the minimum value is 1.
+- `period_seconds` (Number) Specifies how often (in seconds) to perform the probe.
+The default value is 5 seconds, and the minimum value is 1.
-- `timeout_seconds` (Number) Specifies the number of seconds after which the probe times out.The default value is 30 seconds, and the minimum value is 1.
+- `timeout_seconds` (Number) Specifies the number of seconds after which the probe times out.
+The default value is 30 seconds, and the minimum value is 1.

 <a id="nestedatt--spec--ready_config--readiness_probe--exec"></a>
 ### Nested Schema for `spec.ready_config.readiness_probe.exec`